Recently I read a post from Humans of New York (HONY) about a blind woman. Here it is:

 I follow HONY regularly and make sure I read every post to gain a little insight in to the human race.
 This particular story touched me as it reinforces the powerful role food has in our lives.
 “I love the smell of food” (Who doesn’t?)
 “I like to go to theatres and museums where my mind can be nourished.”
 Even our senses and minds need to be nourished!

 Food brings people together and ignites our senses.
-Birth, death, marriage, birthdays, Christmas, Easter etc are all focused around food.
+Birth, death, marriage, birthdays, Christmas, Easter and other occasions are focused around food.
 Many hours are spent organising, planning and preparing the food for these occasions creating wonderful memories and bonding with each other as humans.
 This woman sought the smell of food outside her home to make her feel alive, bond with other humans and feel like a part of society.

 We see many clients who are in a similar situation to the lady from HONY, however they are not blind.
 They are part of a family unit who are disengaged with each other and spend every evening lonely, even though they are not alone.
 We see teenagers who retreat to their room every night because there is no one to engage in conversation with at dinner time.
 We have young kids asking us to tell their parents to stay off the phone at dinner time.
 We see a lack of family routine when it comes to eating dinner, leading to a fracture in family communication and bonding.
 This can lead to fussy eating habits and anxiety in children as they have no one to talk to about their day, whether it be good or bad.